Meet Veterinarian and Animal Behaviorist

 Dr. Sophia Yin

-Dr. Sophia Yin knows what it’s like to have a problem pet and nowhere to turn for professional help.
-And she has witnessed countless fractured relationships between misunderstood pets and their frustrated humans companions.
+Dr. Sophia Yin knew what it’s like to have a problem pet and nowhere to turn for professional help.
+And she witnessed countless fractured relationships between misunderstood pets and their frustrated humans companions.

-As a result, her mission in life is to improve our understanding of animals and their behavior so that we can care for, appreciate and enjoy our time with them better.
+As a result, her mission in life was to improve our understanding of animals and their behavior so that we can care for, appreciate and enjoy our time with them better.